Dalmatian

 Siberian Husky (Photo by Megan Byers on Unsplash)

+Siberian Huskies are the free spirits of the dog world, with an energy level that matches their independent and mischievous nature.
 “The Siberian Husky isn’t your typical family pet, and the breed thrives on adventure.
 A dog’s life isn’t complete without plenty of exercise and mental stimulation, so if you’re looking for an active dog that can keep up with you, the Husky is right for you,” adds PuppiesClub.

+These arctic adventurers were bred to run for miles pulling sleds, and they’ve brought that endurance to the modern home, often expressing their pent-up energy through dramatic “zoomies,” playful antics, and an uncanny ability to turn your backyard into their personal snow-free Iditarod course.
 “A sociable, mischievous breed, the Siberian Husky is always up for an adventure.
 Whether you’re hiking up a mountain or participating in an outdoor sport, this breed is sure to keep you on your toes.
 However, Siberian Huskies shouldn’t be left alone for long periods of time, as they thrive on companionship.
 If you work long hours, this may not be the dog for you,” explains Hepper.

 5. Jack Russell Terrier

 Now for the small but mighty Jack Russell Terrier.
 Don’t let their tiny size fool you; these little nuggets have some hyperactivity to let out.
 “The tiny Jack Russell is a contender for the most energy per pound of pup.
-If they don’t get enough exercise, then that energy has to go somewhere—mainly barking and jumping around for the slightest tiny reason,” describes The Scotsman.
+If they don’t get enough exercise, then that energy has to go somewhere—mainly barking and jumping around for the slightest tiny reason,” writes The Scotsman.

 white and brown short coated dog